WINNER CHOSEN AND REVIEW BY SCUBAVERSE.COM’S UNDERWATER PHOTOGRAPHY EDITOR NICK ROBERTSON-BROWN

 Angling by Marc Eeckhaut: This is a nice image of an iconic subject using its lure.
 I think I would have used a higher f-stop to get the lure in focus though.

 Camouflage by Marc Eeckhaut: The eyes on a crocodile fish are always appealing and this image really shows off the eyes amongst the natural camouflage.

 Snakehead by Marc Eeckhaut: It is always difficult to get a decent shot of these ever moving creatures.
 This image captures the snake in an unusual but excellent image.
 I love the bokeh.

 Lettuce Sea Slug by Pauline Walsh Jacobson: I love the contrast of colour in this image of an unusual sea slug.
 It stands out well against the darkened bokeh background.

 After much deliberation by our judge….

-Congratulations to the those who were placed – some really nice images here, and well done to all those that entered.
-We cannot wait to see what November has to offer.
+Congratulations to those who were placed – some really nice images here, and well done to all those that entered.
+I cannot wait to see what November has to offer.